 Tips for a Paris Vacation on a Budget

-It’s actually pretty easy to look for good rates now a days.
-Google has made traveling so much easier then ever before.
+It's actually pretty easy to look for good rates nowadays.
+Google has made traveling so much easier than ever before.
 Here are my tricks and tips of traveling on a budget for a Paris vacation.

 Flights - Paris Vacation

 When we decided to go to France for a Paris vacation, I kept checking flight for a discount on airfare.
 The cheapest time to fly, I found, is end of September to October or April to May.
 Then I started looking for dates that gave me that best price.
 I use Google Flight to find good flights.
 I use to have apps and websites that I looked at from time to time but I find Google Flight are the best.
 This is a big expense if you don't get a good deal.